 Is there a way to tell how hot my CPU is running?

-- HWMonitor - A fantastic free program that displays the temperature of your CPU, each of its cores if applicable, your video card GPU if applicable, hard drives, and the min and max values of each.
-Below is an example of what this program looks like.
+- HWMonitor - A fantastic free program that displays the temperature of your CPU, each of its cores, your video card, hard drives, and the min and max values of each device.
+Below is an image and an example of CPUID HWMonitor.

 - Core Temp - Another fantastic CPU and CPU core temperature monitor that is small and when minimized displays the temperature of each of the CPU or cores detected in the Systray.